Top 99 Marriage Problems And Solutions

 Don’t fall for it.
-Know when and how to protect your home from third party interference in marriage.
+Know when and how to protect your home from third-party interference in marriage.

-Make decisions and keep your quarrels to yourself except it is so complicated that you need to see a counsellor – the professional person for the job.
+Make decisions and keep your quarrels to yourself, except it is so complicated that you need to see a counsellor – the professional person for the job.

 2. Personal insecurity

-It’s important you ask yourself certain questions while dating.
+You must ask yourself certain questions while dating.

 3. Inability to communicate opinions effectively without hurting your spouse